 1933 - 2015

-Dale, like his siblings, started with piano instruction under Gladys Gilbert, keyboard teacher at Adelphian Academy.
+Dale, like his siblings, started with piano instruction under Gladys Gilbert, keyboard teacher at nearby Adelphian Academy.
 He switched to clarinet in fifth grade, taking lessons from the local high school music teacher.
 In his last year at AA, Burton Jackson, a talented musician with a flamboyant personality, became band director at the academy.
 He and Rhodes, who was leading the clarinet section, formed a friendship that continued until Jackson's death.

 Following graduation from AA in 1951, Rhodes enrolled at Emmanuel Missionary College, now Andrews University.
 In the next five years, he studied clarinet with Paul Hamel, his first significant teacher on the instrument, and played in the first clarinet, as well as the French horn sections of the AU band.
-He also sang in the choir and took a number of music classes.
+He also sang in the choir and took several music classes.
 In addition to his theology major, he completed three minors, including an enhanced one in music, and obtained teaching credentials.

+While at EMC, he met Beverly E. Vieau, a secretarial science major, while singing in the choir.
+They married on June 12, 1955.
 Although he wanted to be primarily a Bible teacher, every invitation Rhodes received throughout his career would be for music.
 While his principal identity would become that of a successful band director, he taught Bible in every position he held.

 Neither my wife nor I wanted to go to California because our families were in Michigan and Wisconsin.
 We fought that and fought that, but I kept getting calls and pressure to go.
 I was never so disturbed in my whole life about knowing what God's will was for us.
 There was the opportunity in Detroit and the offer from California.
 While other students at that time thought it was a big deal to go West, we didn't.
 You know what?
 That's where we went.